Federated learning: Non-IID data

 The loss in accuracy due to non-iid data can be bounded through using more sophisticated means of doing data normalization, rather than batch normalization.

 Algorithmic hyper-parameters

 Network topology

 The way the statistical local outputs are pooled and the way the nodes communicate with each other can change from the centralized model explained in the previous section.
 This leads to a variety of federated learning approaches: for instance no central orchestrating server, or stochastic communication.

 In particular, orchestrator-less distributed networks are one important variation.
 In this case, there is no central server dispatching queries to local nodes and aggregating local models.
 Each local node sends its outputs to several randomly-selected others, which aggregate their results locally.
 This restrains the number of transactions, thereby sometimes reducing training time and computing cost.

 Federated learning parameters

-Once the topology of the node network is chosen, one can control different parameters of the federated learning process (in opposition to the machine learning model's own hyperparameters) to optimize learning:
+Once the topology of the node network is chosen, one can control different parameters of the federated learning process (in addition to the machine learning model's own hyperparameters) to optimize learning: